 The catalyst is the general investing public’s realization that prices have inflated.
 That’s when practicality comes back into the mix.
-Investors begin to analyze each stock they own within the bubble sector.
+Investors begin to analyze each stock they own within the bubbling sector of the financial market.

-Prices in the bubble sector are high at this point.
+Valuations in the market bubble are high at this point.
 Investors hone in on an opportunity to cash in.
-Those who realize prices are overinflated before the bubble pops or at the beginning of the pop realize the most significant gains.
+Those who realize prices are overinflated before the bubble bursts or at the beginning of the pop realize the most significant gains.
 When the bubble does pop, it happens fast.
 At that point, values quickly fall to practical levels — or even lower as the sell-off commences.